-Figure 34 - On Site Notice board
+Figure 31 - On Site Notice board

 A policy of co-operation with commercial organisations has helped establish rewarding relationships with many local and regional businesses.
 Practical help, gifts of equipment and financial support have been forthcoming.
-Caunton Engineering Ltd worked very closely with the Friends and the Borough Council on the restoration and installation of the winding wheel sections for the Friends Community Wheel Activity Space project.
+One company, Caunton Engineering Ltd, is currently storing the winding wheel sections for the Friends Community Wheel Activity Space project.
 This company is located in the only major buildings surviving from the Moorgreen Colliery complex.
 They have positioned a mural depicting the changing image of Colliers Wood on the gable of one of these buildings that faces onto Engine Lane, demonstrating their support for the community and adding interest to the 'street scene'.
-See Figure 35.
+See Figure 32.